software-developer-org/typescript-template/README.md

 npm test *test.ts
 ```

+## Debugging in vs code

-* You can also use Jest to debug your code.
-The conifg needed is already in the .vscode folder.
+You can also use Jest to debug your code.
+The config is stored in .vscode/launch.json.

+For debugging:

-  * Use the debug tab (Ctrl+Shift+D), select the 'Debug Jest Tests' option in the upper left corner and press the green start button this will run all tests in debug mode.
+- use the debug tab (Ctrl+Shift+D),
+- select the 'Debug Jest Tests' option in the upper left corner, and
+- press the green start button this will run all tests in debug mode.

-  * If you want to run a single test open your launch.json file in the .vscode folder. in the 'runtimeArgs' object is a comment for the filename you want to singel test. simply insert your filename and uncomment it then start the debuger again.
+If you want to run a single test open your launch.json file in the .vscode folder:
+- in the 'runtimeArgs' object is a comment for the filename you want to singel test,
+- insert your filename and uncomment it, and
+- start the debuger again.

 For more information on how to use jest visit [jestjs.io](https://jestjs.io/docs/en/getting-started)

-**ESLint & Prettier**
+## ESLint & Prettier

 For better code formating install the two libs in your project folder as devDependencies.